arbrown/wasd/content/posts/backlogged-pinball.md

 ## What's next?
 {{< figure src="/images/backlogged-pinball/pinball_interview.jpeg" width="600px" title="Drew showing off the backlogged demo" >}}

 The pinball machine currently resides in a Google office in Salt Lake City.
-Whenever I am able to, I plan on adding new features/functionality to the demo (with a major focus on cloud code).
+Whenever I am able to, I plan on adding new features/functionality to the demo (with a major focus on Cloud code).

 I am currently working on a game advisor that uses [llama3.1-70b](https://ollama.com/library/llama3.1:70b) to grade your game and recommend more optimal strategies.